 The cylinder liners are centrifugally cast of a special grey cast iron alloy developed for good wear resistance and high strength.
-Cooling water is distributed around upper part of the liners with water distribution rings.
-The lower part of liner is dry.
+They are of wet type, sealed against the engine block metallically at the upper part and by O-rings at the lower part.
 To eliminate the risk of bore polishing the liner is equipped with an anti-polishing ring.